VarmaKollu/Smart-Contracts/solutions/README.md

 #### *Steps to Exploit*

-- The smart contract `ReenterPool.sol` allows users to deposit ETH, withdraw ETH, and execute flash loans.
+- The smart contract `Reenter.sol` allows users to deposit ETH, withdraw ETH, and execute flash loans.
 It has a reentrancy vulnerability in the `withdraw` function.

 #### *Exploit Code*
 Here's how you can write the exploit in the Exploit section: